fcambus/robotirc/README.md

 - !resolve (Get A records (IPv4) and AAAA records (IPv6) for queried domain)
 - !reverse (Get reverse (PTR) records from IPv4 or IPv6 addresses)
 - !wikipedia (Query Wikipedia for an article summary)

+A list of available functions can be displayed by using the `!help` command.

 ## Examples